Our Products

 - These devices have long-lasting power and options for rechargeable batteries, lasting all day.

-- Standard BTE:-The hearing device and earpiece are separate components connected by tubing or a thin wire.
+The hearing device and earpiece are separate components connected by tubing or a thin wire.- Mini BTE:-Smaller and more sensible than standard BTE models, with a thin tube or wire delivering sound to the ear.

 - Receiver-in-Canal (RIC) or Receiver-in-Ear (RIE) BTE:- The receiver is placed inside the ear canal and connected to the main body of the hearing aid behind the ear.